 After that first year, how many annual hours of education do I need to complete to maintain my EMG certification?

-You need to complete at least 10 hours of approved education programming and enter the hours into the Extension Master Gardeners Volunteer Management System (VMS) prior to Dec.
-31 each year.
-Check with your local program coordinator or VMS Ambassador for details about approved programming.
+You need to complete at least 10 hours of approved education programming and enter the hours into the VMS prior to December 31 each year.
+Check with the local program coordinator or VMS Ambassador for details about approved education opportunities.

 How do I become an Advanced EMG volunteer?

 You need to complete an additional 50 volunteer hours and an additional 25 education hours within five years of your original certification date.
 These hours are cumulative, adding up from one year to the next.
 Advanced certification does not replace annual re-certification requirements of 20 volunteer hours and 10 education hours.
 It is a recognition of outstanding service and commitment to the Extension Master Gardener Program.
-It is important to enter hours you have completed beyond the requirements for certification since they do count toward Advanced status, hour milestones, and MSU's federal reporting requirements.
+It is important to enter hours you have completed beyond the requirements for annual certification.
+These hours are used toward Advanced status, hour milestones, and MSU's federal reporting requirements.